-Guy Raz is host, co-creator, and editorial director of two wildly popular NPR programs, the TED Radio Hour and How I Built This.
+Guy Raz is Tinkercast’s Chief Strategic Tinker and Co-Creator of Wow in the World.
+When Guy is not tinkering, he is the host, co-creator, and editorial director of two wildly popular NPR programs, the TED Radio Hour and How I Built This.
 Since joining NPR in 1997, he has served in a huge variety of roles, notably, as weekend host of All Things Considered and Bureau Chief for both Berlin and London.
 He also spent two years in television journalism working for CNN.
 As a host and correspondent, he has interviewed more than 6,000 people.
 For his work he has received the Edward R. Murrow Award and Daniel Schorr Journalism prize, the National Headliner Award, and an NABJ, in addition to many others.
 More information on Guy’s work can be found on NPR’s website .

 Just as important as his super-serious news career, Guy is a father of two boys.
 He has performed as narrator in a DC children’s theater production of “Cat in the Hat,” and helped design a neighborhood playground.
 Guy also loves eating hard-boiled eggs, coaching baseball, and riding bikes with his wife and kids.

-Mindy Thomas is the Gracie Award winning host of the inimitable Absolutely Mindy Show.
-She can be heard weekday mornings on SiriusXM’s Kid’s Place Live Channel, of which Mindy served as Program Director for ten years.
-Mindy is known as an expert and advocate for children’s literature and independent family music.
+Mindy Thomas is Tinkercast’s Chief Creative Tinkerer and Co-Creator of Wow in the World.
+Mindy has been wowing listeners weekday mornings for the last 16 years on SiriusXM’s Kid’s Place Live Channel where she hosts the Absolutely Mindy Show and where she served as Program Director for ten years.
 She’s proven that kid’s programming can be smart, interesting, and compelling for both children and adults without sacrificing an ounce of silliness.
 She talks to imaginary friends (her listeners), sends kids on incredible imaginary adventures by flushing them down her “Portal Potty”, and has the super ability to keep children and adults laughing together on their morning commutes.
+Mindy is a Gracie Award winning host and known as an expert and advocate for children’s literature and independent family music.
 She has hosted live events for Diary of a Wimpy Kid, Children’s Miracle Network, and Life is Good and conducted thousands of interviews with everyone from The Muppets to Julie Andrews.

 When she’s not living out her childhood dreams ‘playing radio’, she’s exploring the world with her husband and two curious and creative kids.
 She loves the outdoors, especially kayaking, hiking, and backpacking.
 She started an adventure club for moms called The Action Adventure Girls Club and she’s even jumped out of a plane on a skydiving adventure!
 She has no plans of ever growing up.